developer-zebra/developer-zebra-site/src/stagenow/5-0/stagingguides/index.md

     url: /stagenow/5-0/dynamicstaging
   - type: section
     level: 4
+    title: General Staging Guide
+    text: This guide describes all the necessary steps for staging Zebra devices from start to finish.
+Start here to gain an understanding of the complete staging process.
+    url: /stagenow/5-0/stageclient/
+  - type: section
+    level: 4
     title: Smart Profiles
     text: Smart Profiles automatically calculate all required setting types (CSPs) and create all necessary Profile steps for upgrading (or downgrading) the OS on device(s) to any other version.
     url: /stagenow/5-0/smartprofile
+  - type: section
+    level: 4
+    title: Trusted Staging
+    text: This guide describes the process for creating "trusted devices," which uses security certificates to protect staged devices from unauthorized changes to device settings.
+    url: /stagenow/5-0/trustedstaging
   - type: section
     level: 4
     title: Zero Touch